CQUPTMirror/redlens/README.md

 - Do some changes and commit them.
 - Push changes to remote repo.
-- Tag a commit you want to create release, and then push this tag to remote repo.
+- Tag the commit id you want to create release for, and then push this tag to remote repo.
 ```
 git tag -a "v1.XX" $COMMIT_ID
 git push --tag